poopie-head/astounding-arapaimas-practice/README.md

-# astounding-arapaimas-practice
+### Practice Project for Astounding Arapaimas

-A repository for us to mess around with git and TUI frameworks :D
+If you're looking to contribute or play around with the code, take a look at the [`docs` directory](docs).